janwilmans/gcc/README.md

 ## initial relelase

 - gcc 14.2 for debian 12

+## patch build 2

-    - patch for sanitizers apply to continue when RTLD_DEEPBIND
+- patch for sanitizers applied to continue when RTLD_DEEPBIND is used to load a library